NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 tools/mk-usercontainer-secrets.sh
 ```

 That tool creates the signing key and the certificate and stores them in a Kubernetes secret named `nnf-dm-usercontainer-server-tls`.
 This first secret is mounted into the copy-offload server's pod when it is specified in a user's job script.
-The certificate is also stored alone in a Kubernetes secret named `nnf-dm-usercontainer-client-tls`.
+The certificate is also stored by itself in a Kubernetes secret named `nnf-dm-usercontainer-client-tls`.
 The content of this second secret can be retrieved by the administrator and copied to each compute node.

 ```console
 CLIENT_TLS_SECRET=nnf-dm-usercontainer-client-tls